apalis-dev/apalis-amqp/README.md

 ## Overview

-`apalis-amqp` is a Rust crate that provides utilities for integrating `apalis` with AMQP message queuing systems.
+`apalis-amqp` provides utilities for integrating `apalis` with AMQP message queuing systems.
 It includes an `AmqpBackend` implementation for use with the pushing and popping messages.

 ## Features

 - Integration between apalis and AMQP message queuing systems.
 - Easy creation of AMQP-backed message queues.
 - Simple consumption of AMQP messages as apalis messages.
-- Supports message acknowledgement and rejection via `tower` layers.
+- Supports message acknowledgement and rejection.
 - Supports all apalis middleware such as rate-limiting, timeouts, filtering, sentry, prometheus etc.
-- Supports ack messages and allows custom saving results to other backends
+- Supports persisting results to databases like `redis`, `postgres` and `sqlite` among others.
+- Partial support for sequential workflows.

 ## Getting started